makgyver/pyros/README.md

 reader.read(dataset, True) #True means that the ratings are binary
 ```

-the code above read the content of the given CSV file (space separated) and
+the code above reads the content of the given CSV file (space separated) and
-save it in the dataset variable.
+saves it in the dataset variable.
 In the example the dataset is user-centered,
 that is ratings are stored as set of items rated by a user.

 Once the dataset is ready the recommender can be instanciated.